Codecademy/docs/content/css/concepts/animations/animations.md

   - "https://www.codecademy.com/learn/paths/web-development"
 ---

 A CSS animation lets a HTML element gradually change from one style to another, without using JavaScript.
-You can change as many CSS properties you want, as many times as you want.
+Any number of CSS properties can be changed, for any amount of times.

 To use CSS animation, you must first specify some keyframes for the animation.